apple/foundationdb/design/transaction-state-store.md

 ## Why do we need transaction state store?

-When bootstraping an FDB cluster, the new master (i.e., the sequencer) role recruits a new transaction system and initializes them.
-In particular, the transaction state store is first read by the master from previous generation's log system, and then broadcast to all commit proxies of the new transaction system.
+When bootstraping an FDB cluster, the cluster controller (CC) role recruits a new transaction system and initializes them.
+In particular, the transaction state store is first read by the CC from previous generation's log system, and then broadcast to all commit proxies of the new transaction system.
 After initializing `txnStateStore`, these commit proxies know how to assign mutations with storage server tags: `txnStateStore` contains the shard map from key range to storage servers; commit proxies use the shard